Lupus Voices Council

 Shane’s greatest hope for Lupus ABC “is to help others achieve freedom from the burden of Lupus.
 To help research progress to help others with lifestyle changes that allow for healthy living with the diagnosis of Lupus.
 I truly believe with the right choices, habits, and medical help everyone can be free from regular suffering that occurs with Lupus.
 I am excited for the possibilities in research and technology as well as the natural methods that have been discovered to help with auto-immune diseases.”

-Malinda Logan is a multi-hyphenate – a professional actor, and Founder and CEO of Coached by MLo which provides service and consultation in fundraising to organizations and filmmakers.
+Malinda Logan serves in various artistic roles as an actor and producer, while also working in program management at a charitable foundation.
+Her latest role was in ABC/Hulu’s Will Trent.
 Initially misdiagnosed, Malinda learned she had lupus while an undergraduate in college.
 Over the years, lupus manifested with her kidneys, lungs/oxygen intake, skin, typical inflammatory flares, brain fog and other complications.
 Due to long-term drug usage to control lupus, additional issues manifested with blood stagnation ultimately affecting her joints.
 When she was active on Lupus Research Alliance’s Young Leaders Board, Malinda also participated in several patient advisory boards to provide the patient perspective to clinical trial recruitment materials.
 She received her Bachelor of Fine Arts degree in Acting from Ithaca College and earned a Master of Science degree in Fundraising Management from Columbia University.

 On a personal mission to reverse her autoimmunity, it is her hope “that with Lupus ABC, therapies will be expedited to treat lupus and patients’ needs and experiences will be heard, protected and at the forefront of medical practices.”